MazurkiewiczR/MazurkiewiczR/README.md

 ### About me

-i'm 24 years old student from Poland.
+I'm 24 years old student from Poland.
 In my spare time, I create websites and practice my frontend skills.
 I am truly in love with css ❤️ I'm still learning and discovering new technologies.

 ### Technologies